Winter Park Highlands Association

 1. completing construction in 2013 of our first 30,000-gallon underground water cistern with fire hydrant to expand firefighting resources in the Highlands using grant funds awarded to the Association by the Bureau of Land Management; Association funds; and contributions from concerned citizens throughout the Highlands and beyond.

-2. obtaining a second grant from the BLM in 2014 for construction of another 30,000-gallon cistern with hydrant, with plans in the works for construction to begin in 2015.
+2. obtaining a second grant from the BLM in 2014 for construction of another 30,000-gallon cistern with hydrant which was completed in 2018.

-3. installing CWPP-compliant house address signs with 249 signs installed to date, 230 in Winter Park Highlands (54.1% of all WPH properties); 3 in Grand Enclave; and 16 in other subdivisions.
+3. installing CWPP-compliant house address signs with 319 signs installed to date.
 Our sign has become the standard for the county and is now being adopted by other homeowner associations.
 In fact, it has received attention from other counties around the state.

-4. continuing to make Winter Park Highlands a safer place to live through the clearing of 12 interior lots totaling 36 acres of dangerous "fire chimneys" throughout the Highlands in the fall of 2012, in conjunction with the Colorado State Forest Service and individual lot owners.
+4. continuing to make Winter Park Highlands a safer place to live through the clearing of 12 interior lots totaling 36 acres of dangerous "fire chimneys" throughout the Highlands on an ongoing basis in conjunction with the Colorado State Forest Service and individual lot owners.

 5. creating 90 acres of firebreaks around the Highlands in 2011 and 2012 using matching grants from the Colorado State Forest Service.